 You can experiment with your own blend of favorite fragrances or use this proven sleep aid combination: blend equal parts of frankincense, bergamot, lavender, and cedarwood essential oils and then add 8-10 drops of this mixture to water in your diffuser.

-Magnesium Oil for Sleep
+How Magnesium Oil Can Improve Your Sleep

 One of the many benefits attributed to magnesium use is improved sleep.
 Magnesium deficiency is widespread due to a severe depletion of the minerals of all modern foods including organic fruit and vegetables.
 Topical applications of this concentrated magnesium oil or taking a bath with ancient minerals showed to be a lot more efficient than taking magnesium supplements in a form of pills.